 Well, little did I know that the photo club I belonged to, the Indian River Photo Club, hosted a juried exhibition at the Vero Beach Art Museum each year in December.
 The opportunity excited me beyond belief!
-I matted and framed 3 images to enter into the competition, and I was amazed all 3 were juried in!
+I matted and framed 3 images to enter into the competition, and wow, all 3 were juried in!

 Riding the Big Wave at Vero Beach Art Museum Dec 2012My image of Riding the Big Wave was juried into the Indian River Photo Club's Exhibition at the Vero Beach Art Museum in Florida, on display from 12-8-2012 to 1-6-2013.

 The first one I entered was "Riding the Big Wave", a photo of a surfer at the Sebastian Inlet braving a 15-foot wave while Hurricane Leslie was nearby out in the Atlantic Ocean.
-It was a thrill to capture this image while standing far out into the ocean on the jetty at the inlet.
-Occasionally I had to dart large waves crashing into the railings so I wouldn't get wet.
+It was a thrill to capture this image with a long lens while standing far out into the ocean on the jetty at the inlet.
+Occasionally I had to dodge large waves crashing into the railings so I wouldn't get wet.

 Palm Patterns at Vero Beach Art Museum December 2012My image of Palm Patterns was juried into the Indian River Photo Club's Exhibition at the Vero Beach Art Museum in Florida, on display from 12-8-2012 to 1-6-2013.